 You can use the Company Overview pages to get a snapshot of the latest stock price, financials, benchmarks, Finbox fair value estimates, financial models, and more!
 Here is an example of Apple's company overview page: https://finbox.com/NASDAQGS:AAPL

 A company's fair value is its underlying intrinsic worth.
 And according to Benjamin Graham, who’s considered the father of value investing, the margin of safety represents the difference between a stock price and its fair value.
 Read more about Finbox Fair Value estimates.

-Finbox Data Explorer allows you find nearly any financial metric for any publicly-traded company in the world.
+Finbox Data Explorer allows you to find nearly any financial metric for any publicly traded company in the world.
 You can find the Data Explorer here: https://finbox.com/explorer

 Finbox allows users to import data directly into a spreadsheet using a custom function.
 You can learn more about Finbox Spreadsheet add-ons here: https://finbox.com/integrations/excel

 With the Finbox stock screener, you can filter stocks based on metrics and criteria you define.
 You can get started with the Finbox stock screener here: https://finbox.com/screener

 You can use the Ideas tool to find stocks grouped by themes and get a sneak peek at current portfolios of famous investors and large funds.
 You can get started with the Finbox ideas here: https://finbox.com/ideas